beam-fosdem/beam-fosdem.github.io/content/call-for-talks.md

 ## Submission details

-Please be aware of the fact that Devroom talks at FOSDEM will be recorded.
-By submitting a proposal you agree to being recorded and to have your talk made available.
+Submit your proposal here: [https://pretalx.fosdem.org/fosdem-2024/cfp](https://pretalx.fosdem.org/fosdem-2024/cfp)

+When logged in, click on the ‘Submit a Proposal’ button to create your talk proposal.
+Before submitting your talk in Pretalx, please make sure that "Erlang, Elixir, Gleam and Friends" is selected as the Track.

 Submissions must include:
-  - Title (Event title in Pretalx)
+  - Title
   - Abstract

 These additional details must be included in the 'Submission notes' section:

   - Desired slot length (please specify if you're willing to accept a shorter slot if there's the need)
   - Expected prior knowledge / intended audience
-  - Speaker bio
   - Links to previous talks by the speaker (optional)
   - Links to code / slides / material for the talk (optional)

 Note that this year the submission system changed from Pentabarf to Pretalx and accounts were not migrated: you will have to create a new Pretalx account.

-Submit your proposal here: [https://pretalx.fosdem.org/fosdem-2024/cfp](https://pretalx.fosdem.org/fosdem-2024/cfp)

-When logged in, click on the ‘Submit a Proposal’ button to create your talk proposal.
-Before submitting your talk in Pretalx, please make sure that Erlang, Elixir, Gleam & Friends Devroom is selected as the Track, and also that the duration is the correct one.

 If you have issues with Pretalx any other questions do not despair!
 Reach us at erlang-devroom-manager at fosdem.org.

+Please be aware of the fact that Devroom talks at FOSDEM will be recorded.
+By submitting a proposal you agree to being recorded and to have your talk made available.

 ## Important dates